 Service Learning is an integral part of the entire TASIS curriculum, inspiring students to think beyond themselves and assume active roles in improving society.
 The Service Learning Program reflects the School’s overall commitment to encouraging sound human values alongside academic excellence.

 In the Middle School, Service Learning helps students develop their leadership, organizational, and citizenship skills while they help the local community.
 The program helps students develop a sense of independence, a strong work ethic, and an awareness of the necessity and value of service.

 Middle School Service Learning is integrated into the weekly schedule, and students are graded on their effort.

 Environmental Club (E-Club)

-Environmental Club concentrates on making the School a more conscious and environmentally aware community.
+Environmental Club concentrates on making the School a more conscious and environmentally-aware community.
 Students learn how reducing, reusing, and recycling helps eliminate waste and save money, energy, and natural resources.
 Once a week, the group recycles paper from all Middle School classrooms and offices.
-In addition, students explore green alternatives (such as edible cutlery) and examine how various sustainable solutions could be implemented at TASIS.
+In addition, they explore green alternatives such as edible cutlery and examine how various sustainable solutions could be implemented at TASIS.

 Random Acts of Kindness

 Students learn about the nature of being kind and compassionate and how these characteristics make our campus and the world a positive place for all people.
 A goal of the group is to teach students how individual actions can positively impact people and how random acts of kindness can build confidence, compassion, and character.
 Monthly themes are associated with various kindness activities that take place in the classrooms and around campus.

 5th Grade Transition